obonaventure/cnp3/book/transport/tcp.rst

    Evaluation of the TCP congestion window with severe congestion

-The figure below illustrates the evolution of the congestion window when the network is lightly congested and all lost segments can be retransmitted by using fast retransmit.
+The figure below illustrates the evolution of the congestion window when the network is lightly congested and all lost segments can be retransmitted using fast retransmit.
 The sender begins with a slow-start.
 A segment is lost but successfully retransmitted by a fast retransmit.
-The congestion window is divided by 2 and the senders immediately enters congestion avoidance as this was a mild congestion.
+The congestion window is divided by 2 and the sender immediately enters congestion avoidance as this was a mild congestion.

 .. figure:: png/transport-fig-094-c.png
    :align: center